Cleaning Hacks For Lazy

 Adopt The “Two-Minute Rule”

-The two-minute rule changed everything for people who have a tendency to procrastinate.
-If it is less than two minutes, then do it now: after making coffee, clean down the counter; after taking your socks off, throw the dirty socks into the laundry basket instead of simply on the floor.
-These tiny motions save you from the mess that happened in the first place, and cleaning becomes a zillion times easier.
+Two-minute rule changed everything for procrastinators.
+If it’s something less than two minutes, then just do it now: after you’ve made coffee, wipe down the counter; after you take off your socks, deposit dirty socks into your laundry hamper instead of just down on the floor.
+These tiny actions bail you out of the complication that came to mind originally, and housework is a zillion times simpler.

 Invest In Multi-Tasking Tools